-Kayaking is the perfect combination of exercise and communing with nature.
-You can kayak down a river, through the salty ocean waves, or across a serene lake.
+Why are we so obsessed with kayaks?
+Well, we think kayaking (and stand-up paddle boarding) are the perfect combination of exercise and spending time in nature.
+You can kayak down a river, through the salty ocean waves, or across a serene flatwater lake.

 If you have never owned one before, an inflatable kayak is definitely the best beginner kayak to start off with.
 For one they are extremely portable.
 You can use an inflatable regardless of whether you intend to enjoy some easy paddling or go through white water rapids, as there are specific owns made for each type of level you are in.